wintersys-projects/adt-build-machine-scripts/doco/Tutorials/exoscale/expedited-virgin-joomla.md

 >     export PERSIST_ASSETS_TO_CLOUD="0" #This should always be set to 0 for a virgin and baseline deployment
 >
 >     #####OS Settings#########
->     export DEFAULT_USER="debian" # This must be "ubuntu" if you are deploying ubuntu and "debian" if you are deploying debian on Exoscale
 >     export BUILDOS="debian" # One of ubuntu|debian
 >     export BUILDOS_VERSION="12" # One of 20.04 22.04 24.04|10 11 12
 >